 Live Well:90 gal

-The V-41 will excel on the tournament circuit, with a clean deck layout that maximizes the boat’s 360-degree access and an arsenal of standard and optional fishing features to put you in the winner’s circle.
+The V-41 excels on the tournament circuit, with a clean deck layout that maximizes the boat’s 360-degree access and an arsenal of standard and optional fishing features.
 The transom holds a 90-gallon live well.
-The decks are filled with insulated fish boxes, and rod holders can be installed virtually anywhere.
-Live-bait anglers will love the V-41.
+The decks are filled with insulated fishboxes, and rod holders can be installed virtually anywhere.
 A raised live well can be integrated into the forward lounge for quick access while fishing from the bow.
-You can also opt for an in-deck live well in the cockpit, and on-deck live well inlet and discharge fittings can be installed in the transom corners.
+Owners can also opt for an in-deck live well in the cockpit.
+On-deck live well inlet and discharge fittings can also be installed.

-The Viking subsidiary Palm Beach Towers will design, fabricate and install an optional gap tower with a custom hardtop and an upper helm station.
-“The gap towers will match the quality and design of those on Viking sportfishing boats,” says Drew McDowell, PBT General Manager.
-“Large-diameter piping will be fabricated with angles and tapering locations specifically engineered for maximum strength.”
+The Viking subsidiary Palm Beach Towers designs, fabricates and installs optional gap towers with a custom hardtop and an upper helm station.
+“The gap towers match the quality and design of those on Viking sportfishing boats,” says Drew McDowell, PBT General Manager.
+“Large-diameter piping is fabricated with angles and tapering locations specifically engineered for maximum strength.”

-The V-41 is designed and built to fish, no doubt, but our flagship also excels as a luxury tender or a sleek sport cruiser thanks to her diverse deck layout choices that include an aft mezzanine seating module complete with armrests and an insulated cooler (or live well) under the seat.
+The V-41 is designed and built to fish, no doubt, but the flagship also excels as a luxury tender or sleek sport cruiser thanks to her diverse deck layout choices, including an aft mezzanine seating module with armrests and an insulated cooler under the seat.
 Forward seating with backrests, an anchor windlass, a port-side dive door and additional cup holders round out the day-cruising conveniences.

 -